jeremyButtler/freezeTB/programs/genBio/using_genBio.md

   - flagUS has the flags (2nd sam file entry)
   - medianQF has the median q-score
   - meanQF has the mean q-score
-  - numMatchUI has the number of matches
+  - matchCntUI has the number of matches
-  - numSnpUI has the number of SNPs
+  - snpCntUI has the number of SNPs
-  - numInsUI has the number of insertions
+  - insCntUI has the number of insertions
-  - numDelUI has the number of deletions
+  - delCntUI has the number of deletions
-  - numMaskUI has the number of soft masked bases
+  - maskCntUI has the number of soft masked bases
 - extra entries:
   - extraStr is a c-strig the extra entries (beyond the first 11) in the sam file
     - it also gets the header or comment when an `@line` is read
-   - lenExtraUI is the length (number of bytes) in extraStr
+   - extraLenUI is the length (number of bytes) in extraStr
 - other entries:
   - rNextStr has the RNEXT entry
-    - length is in lenRNextUC
+    - length is in rnextLenUC
   - pNextSI has the PNEXT entry
   - tLenSI has the TLEN entry